walkthru/next/walkthru/walkthru-intro/finish.md

 That concludes the introduction to Walkthru.

-If you're interested in using Walkthru or learning more, be sure to check out the GitHub repo and follow us on Twitter.
+If you're interested in using Walkthru or learning more, be sure to check out the [GitHub repo](https://github.com/walkthru/walkthru).

+*Created by Anthony Gore.
+Follow me on [Twitter](https://twitter.com/anthonygore).*